leogulus/leogulus.github.io/README.md

 # Taweewat's personal page

-This is Jekyll page for Taweewat, a PhD student in Astrophysics at MIT.
+This is Jekyll page for Taweewat Somboonpanyakul, a PhD student in Physics at MIT.